Vice President, Quality and Operations, Decatur Memorial Hospital

 Tamar Kutz is vice president, quality and operations at Decatur Memorial Hospital.
 She oversees strategic leadership of quality, hospitality, perioperative services, facilities and the hospitalist program.

-Tamar Kutz serves as system administrator, Home Services and Post-Acute Care.
-She is responsible for Memorial Home Services (home health, home hospice, home infusion and home, medical equipment and supplies), advanced care planning, palliative care and social services, wound care and pain clinic.
+Prior to joining DMH, Kutz served as system administrator, Home Services and Post-Acute Care.
+She was responsible for Memorial Home Services (home health, home hospice, home infusion and home, medical equipment and supplies), advanced care planning, palliative care and social services, wound care and pain clinic.